 Institutions typically measure themselves against a benchmark when reporting to their own investors, so they often become more enthusiastic about a stock once it's included in a major index.
 We would expect most companies to have some institutions on the register, especially if they are growing.

-We can see that Iterum Therapeutics does have institutional investors; and they hold 12% of the stock.
+As you can see, institutional investors own 11% of Iterum Therapeutics.
 This suggests some credibility amongst professional investors.
-But we can’t rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
+But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 It is not uncommon to see a big share price drop if two large institutional investors try to sell out of a stock at the same time.
 So it is worth checking the past earnings trajectory of Iterum Therapeutics, (below).
 Of course, keep in mind that there are other factors to consider, too.

-Iterum Therapeutics is not owned by hedge funds.
+Hedge funds don't have many shares in Iterum Therapeutics.
 Quite a few analysts cover the stock, so you could look into forecast growth quite easily.

 Insider Ownership Of Iterum Therapeutics

-I can report that insiders do own shares in Iterum Therapeutics plc.
-As individuals, the insiders collectively own US$2.8m worth of the US$82m company.
+Shareholders would probably be interested to learn that insiders own shares in Iterum Therapeutics plc.
+It has a market capitalization of just US$32m, and insiders have US$1.2m worth of shares, in their own names.
 Some would say this shows alignment of interests between shareholders and the board, though I generally prefer to see bigger insider holdings.
 But it might be worth checking if those insiders have been selling.

 General Public Ownership